 Probate & Trust Litigation

-Our attorneys believe in aggressively pursuing justice for our clients.
+We believe in aggressively pursuing justice for our clients.

 Too often, amidst the emotional turbulence of the death of a loved one, our clients are faced with a secondary trauma.
 They find out that a family member, trusted caregiver, or even a stranger has defrauded their loved one of money or property.
 Our firm has seen many variations of this problem, from properties transferred out of a trust by undue influence of a caregiver or even family member, to a will created by an elderly person while they were being persuaded by someone who held their trust.